 Community Care Hospice understands that coping with end of life issues is something that is not quickly resolved.
 We provide bereavement support both to our Hospice families and to members of the community.
 The family is supported for 13 months after the death of the patient through visits, telephone contact, mailings and an annual remembrance service.

 Community support is provided through workshops, educational programs, lectures, support groups and other special events.
 The annual "Light Up a Life" celebration is held every December at Community VNA's offices in Somerville.
 The event honors lost loved ones and helps support the Community Care Hospice.
-"A Journey Toward a New Day" is a 6-week program that ran from March -April for people who have experienced a loss.
+The ceremony is planned for Monday evening, December 2.

 Community Visiting Nurse Association and its affiliates, Community VNS, Community Home Care and Community Care Hospice, are non-profit home health and hospice providers serving Somerset and Middlesex counties since 1948.
 They are licensed by the State of New Jersey, certified by Medicare and Medicaid and accredited by Community Health Accreditation Program (CHAP).
 Community VNA provides home health care, hospice care and community care services.
 For more information or to request services, visit the Community VNA website at www.communityvna.org or call (908) 725-9355.